Growth Charts

 - SGA infants with catch-up growth are comparable to adequately grown infants [19]

-- Achieving adequate early-life growth may be crucial for improving neurodevelopmental outcomes
+- Achieving adequate early-life growth may be critical for optimizing neurodevelopmental outcomes

 Post-Discharge Management